ucdavisdatalab/workshop_data-science-software-management/11_references.Rmd

 1.  **Peopleware: Productive Projects and Teams** (DeMarco & Lister)

-    A project management books that is actually pretty good.
+    A project management book that is actually pretty good.
 Specifically about managing software projects, but contains a lot of generally useful guidance.

 2.  **Clean Code** (Martin)